 The Energy Commission or its authorized agents may use any information or records submitted to the Energy Commission or obtained as part of any audit pursuant to the RPS Guidebook to determine eligibility and compliance with the RPS Guidebook, verify and assess an entity's RPS procurement and compliance status, evaluate the RPS or related Energy Commission program, or prepare necessary reports as required by law.
-The information and records include, but are not limited to, applications for RPS certification and any documentation submitted in support of said applications; documents submitted to substantiate procurement or generation claims; any other documentation submitted upon request of the Energy Commission; publicly available information and documents; information submitted to other state, federal, or local agencies; information submitted to voluntary renewable energy markets; and any other documents provided to or obtained by the Energy Commission.
+The information and records include, but are not limited to, applications for RPS certification and any documentation submitted in support of said applications; documents submitted to substantiate procurement or generation claims; any other documents; information submitted to other state, federal, or local agencies; information submitted to voluntary renewable energy markets; and any other documents provided to or obtained by the Energy Commission.